NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 Results
 """""""""
 The status of the remote job can be tracked by clicking **GET from DesignSafe**.
-Once the remote job finishes, the results can be reloaded by selecting **Retrieve Data** option right-click clicking on the job name.
-Then, the results will be displayed in **RES** tab.
+Once the remote job finishes, the results can be reloaded by selecting the **Retrieve Data** option by right-clicking on the job name.
+Then, the results will be displayed in the **RES** tab.
 The responses qualitative reported for *Standard* EDP include statistics of floor displacement, acceleration and inter-story drift, e.g.,

       * 1-PFA-0-1: represents **peak floor acceleration** at the **ground floor** for **component 1** (x-dir)
       * 1-PFD-1-2: represents **peak floor displacement** (relative to the ground) at the **1st floor** ceiling for **component 2** (y-dir)
       * 1-PID-3-1: represents  **peak inter-story drift ratio** of the **3rd floor** for **component 1** (x-dir) and
       * 1-RMSA-108-1: represents **root-mean-squared acceleration** of the **106th floor** for **component 1** (x-dir).

-The *Summary* tab of the panel, shows the four statistical moments of the EDPs which include *Mean*, *StdDev*, *Skewness* and *Kurtosis*.
+The *Summary* tab of the panel shows the four statistical moments of the EDPs which include *Mean*, *StdDev*, *Skewness* and *Kurtosis*.

 .. figure:: figures/we14_RES_Summary.svg
    :align: center